patty111/VesselTracker/README.md

 ## Clone & Setup
 The dev environment is on Windows
-Prerequisit: should have npm and python installed
+Prerequisit: should have npm, node and python installed

 ```bash
 git clone https://github.com/patty111/VesselTracker